 Cars, buses, bicycles and walkers all mingle together.
 And always there is the honking of horns.
 It’s like a never-ending line of ants marching up and down the road.

 The sidewalks is no less chaotic.
 Boxes of fresh produce spill from shop doors.
-Simple pop-up shops squeeze into any spot available.
+Simple pop-ups squeeze into any spot available.
 Low, plastic stools are scattered around street-corner kitchens and beer bars.

 Don’t stress!
 On our step-by-step Hanoi walking tours, we’ll do our best to keep you from feeling too overwhelmed.